Spatial data management and analytics with CARTO QGIS Plugin

 The SQL Editor panel will be opened.
 To add Toronto's census data source, run the query below:

-Rename the newly added layer to "Census population" and set the Fill Color based on
+Rename the newly added layer to "Census population" and set the Fill Color based on Total_population

-property using alight to dark blue
+property using a light to dark blue

 palette.
-Set the Opacity for the Fill Color to20
+Set the Opacity for the Fill Color to 20

-and the Opacity for the Stroke Color to10
+and the Opacity for the Stroke Color to 10

 .